 CMS says COVID-19 hospitalization rates are especially high for:

-By comparison with that last group, the rate for beneficiaries enrolled only in Medicare was 112 hospitalizations per 100,000 people.
+By comparison, the overall rate for all Medicare beneficiaries was 517 hospitalizations per 100,000 people.

 Regardless of your race, ethnicity, age or financial standing, there are steps you can take to reduce your risk of contracting the coronavirus.

 Some measures are obvious or have gotten a lot of media attention.
 You can find helpful tips in the following stories: